lneef/PSEMolDyn_Group1/README.md

 # Run Instructions #
 * Compiler: GNU 12.2.0, 11.3.0
+* run mkdir build and cd build/
-* run cmake .
+* run cmake ..
 * run make or make all
 * run the application via ./MolSim path-to-file, where path-to-file is a valid path to a file containing the particles
 * you will be then asked to enter the end time and the duration of a timestep

 # Doxygen #
-* Per default cmake . creates a target for generating a doxygen documentation
+* Per default cmake .. creates a target for generating a doxygen documentation
-* you can disable this behaviour by passing DISABLE_DOXYGEN=ON
+* you can disable this behaviour by passing DISABLE\_DOXYGEN=ON
 * to create the doxygen documentation run make doc\_doxygen

 # Misc #